- Students will be able to explain what a programmer does.

 - Sequence: Sequence is one of three basic flow control structures in programming, and is the very first concept a student must understand when learning to code.
 Also known as the order of events, a computer will execute commands exactly in the order or sequence they are written.
 As a programmer, it is important to make sure that the commands given to a computer are in the right sequence, otherwise a program might not run as expected.

 - Loops: Loops are one of three basic flow control structures in computer programming, and are an essential feature of every programming language because they enable programmers to run dynamic and complex processes using a small amount of code.
 Loops are commands that are used to repeat a portion of code until a process is complete, and are essential to many repetitive tasks commonly required in programming.

-- Bug: An error or mistake in your code.
+- Bug: An error or mistake in code syntax.

-- Debugging: The process of finding and correcting a mistake in your code.
+- Debugging: The process of finding and correcting a mistake in the code.

 Direct Instruction (I do) 15 minutes

 T (ASK): “Who do you think is smarter, you or a computer?
 Explain your answer giving reasons.”